Anderbone/myblog/content/posts/opinion-personality.md

 The science of helping our work and marriage, reducing anxiety and leading to happiness, nothing sounds better than this.
 Psychology tests, concepts and articles are everywhere and young people are no longer obsessed with horoscopes.
 People make appointments with psychologists when they have problems and no longer go to church to seek help from pastors - that's not scientific.

 Science is indeed too helpful and too powerful.
 Scientific experiments, classifications, controlled variables, data analysis, this set of approaches are like a ruler.
-A ruler can measure our distance from the sun, and you can hardly resist the urge to use a ruler to measure how much your partner loves you.
+A ruler can measure our distance from the sun, and we can hardly resist the urge to use a ruler to measure how much our partner loves us.

 > His target was not merely, as he had put it in the Blue Book, the damage that is done when philosophers ‘see the method of science before their eyes and are irresistibly tempted to ask and answer questions in the way that science does’; it was, more generally, the wretched effect that the worship of science and the scientific method has had upon our whole culture.
 Aesthetics and religious belief are two examples – for Wittgenstein, of course, crucially important examples – of areas of thought and life in which the scientific method is not appropriate, and in which efforts to make it so lead to distortion, superficiality and confusion.  - The Duty of Genius by Ray Monk